astrzala/FabricCodeSnippets/Microsoft Fabric & Azure Icon Pack/README.md

 }
 ```
 4. Click **Apply**
+5. Refresh the page if needed
-5. Then create a new diagram using the template **File → Microsoft → Select the template → Create**
+6. Then create a new diagram using the template **File → Microsoft → Select the template → Create**

 </br>